ChristopherEbukaOjukwu/kg_filtering/README.md

 # kg_filtering

-This repository contains the data-processing and analysis workflow for studying how common filters reshape Open Targets gene–disease knowledge graphs.
+This repository contains the data-processing and analysis workflow for studying how common filters reshape Open Targets gene-disease knowledge graphs.

 The project focuses on filters commonly used before downstream graph analysis, including: